-- Demand for electrical device efficiency gains which started decades ago due to economic factors have accelerated, propelled by the unprecedented rise in energy costs and the alleged impact of energy consumption on global weather instability. - Arnold's thin gage silicon-iron products, both grain-oriented and non-grain oriented (Arnon) offer substantial advantages in many applications.
+- Demand for electrical device efficiency gains which started decades ago due to economic factors have accelerated, propelled by the unprecedented rise in energy costs and the alleged impact of energy consumption on global weather instability. - Thin gage silicon-iron products, both grain-oriented and non-grain oriented, such as Arnold's ArnonTM offer substantial advantages in many applications.